eea/Products.MemcachedManager/README.txt

     IP address in the MemcachedManager settings screen.

-`cmemcache`_
+`pylibmc`_

-    Install this in site packages (the regular "setup.py install") to enable python to talk to memcached.
-A note of caution: while cmemcache is faster it is also less stable.
+    Install this in site packages (the regular "setup.py install" or easy_install) to enable python to talk to memcached.
+A note of caution: while pylibmc is faster it has seen less testing.

 or...